I often get asked how I travel full-time and live on the road as a minimalist.

 I travel liquid-free.
 A huge benefit of not carrying any liquids means never having to bother getting your liquids out at airport security!
 I can waltz right on by while everyone else is fiddling around with their plastic bags and little ounces of shampoos.
 It really saves lots of time.
 And I also never have to worry about anything spilling inside my bag or exploding at high altitude either.
 Win-win.

-Also: I have a pair of glasses (so I can see sometimes), a passport (of course), some bank cards, a US drivers license and an international drivers license (so I can drive all over the world).
+Also: I have glasses (so I can see), a passport (of course), some bank cards, a US drivers license and an international drivers license (so I can drive all over the world).

 So that's it people!
 That's everything that I currently own and travel with!